Our bilingual team

 Dr. Lamy Landry works with adults struggling with a variety of issues, such as anxiety or mood disorders, chronic health conditions or illnesses, poor self-esteem or relational problems.
 Her interventions are mainly based on cognitive-behavioral and experiential approaches, and are adapted according to the difficulties and needs presented by her clients.

-Nerehis Tzivanopoulos is a doctoral candidate in Clinical Psychology, specialized in neuropsychology, at the Université du Québec en Outaouais.
-For her doctoral dissertation, she is studying the impact of sleep deprivation on social judgments, particularly on judgments of trustworthiness.
+Nerehis Tzivanopoulos obtained her doctorate degree from the Université du Québec en Outaouais, in clinical neuropsychology.
+For her doctoral dissertation, she studied the impact of sleep deprivation on social judgments, particularly on judgments of trustworthiness.

 Nerehis completed her first internship at the Brockville Mental Health Centre, in the Forensic Treatment Unit.
 During this time, she assessed the cognitive profiles and functioning of patients suffering from various disorders, including personality disorders, acquired brain injuries, psychiatric conditions and dementia.
 Her second internship took place at the Elisabeth-Bruyère Hospital, in the Memory Program, Ambulatory Stroke Clinic, and Geriatric Day Hospital.

 In addition to her clinical training, Nerehis has acquired experience as a behaviour therapist in rehabilitation at the Ottawa Rehabilitation Centre where she worked with patients with acquired brain injuries.
 She also currently works as a clinical research coordinator with patients affected by Parkinson’s Disease.
 Based on her experience and expertise, Nerehis currently works with adolescents and adults with neurological, psychiatric and neurodegenerative disorders.